imliuyzh/lfs101x-notes/chapter7.md

 which will list all the files and directories with both zip and bin in their name.

-locate utilizes a database created by a related utility, updatedb.
+The database is created by a related utility `updatedb`.
 Most Linux systems run this automatically once a day.
-However, you can update it at any time by just running updatedb from the command line as the root user.
+However, you can update it at any time by just running `updatedb` from the command line as the root user.

 ## `find`